-Provisions relating to the treatment of confidential information that PKI Participants may communicate to each other, and in particular relating to the scope of what is considered as information within or not within the scope of confidential information, to the responsibility to protect confidential information, and to disclosure conditions, are ruled by private agreements with the Dubai Government Entity and DESC.
+Provisions relating to the treatment of confidential information that PKI Participants may communicate to each other, and in particular relating to the scope of what is considered as information within or not within the scope of confidential information.
+In addition, provisions related to the responsibility to protect confidential information, and to disclosure conditions, are ruled by private agreements with the Dubai Government Entity and DESC.